OURadar/SimRadar/README.md

 Simulation of a Radar
 =====================

 A polarimetric radar time-series emulator utilizing air-drag model for particle motions and a realistic radar cross library for particle back scattering calculations.
-Implemented with OpenCL for massively parallel computations.
+Implemented with OpenCL for massive parallel computations.
 This is awesome!

 Get the Project